MicrosoftEdge/WebView2Feedback/specs/ServerCertificate.md

   /// Add an event handler for the ServerCertificateError event.
   /// The ServerCertificateError event is raised when the WebView2
   /// cannot verify server's digital certificate while loading a web page.
   ///
+  /// This event will raise only for top-level navigations as WebView2 block or cancel the
+  /// request for sub resources with server certificate error.
+Also, this event follows
+  /// the `NavigationStarting` event.
+  ///
   /// With this event you have several options for responding to server
   /// certificate error requests: